Analyzing email statistics & tracking with mailworx

 To select the campaign you want to analyze just click on the little triangle next to the campaign name on top of the page.
 In the drop-down-menu you can find a list of all campaigns you've already sent with the date in brackets.
 After selecting the campaign you get an overview of all the basic key performance indicators of your campaign.

 By directing your cursor over the star- rating , you get benchmark values for your industry sector (choose the one that fits best from the drop-down-menu under the first dashboard).

 Sent: The number of emails, which were sent.

-Bounces rate: The bounce rate is the ratio of not deliverable e-mails to sent emails.
+Bounce rate: The bounce rate is the ratio of not deliverable emails to sent emails.

 Click-to-open-rate: The ratio of the number of recipients with clicks to the number of recipients with openings.